fwady/Learning-to-code-with-CSharp/index.md

 # Welcome to my coding journey.

 Here I will document my daily progress of trying to understand C# from a complete beginner standpoint.
-I currently only know HTML/CSS so this will be a big challenge for me but something I've always wanted to do.
+I currently only know HTML/CSS so this will be a big challenge for me but it's something I've always wanted to do.

 My main goal is to eventually be able to code a game in Unity, however basic it may be.
 It may take months, it could take years but I will get there.